Decentralized SGD with Controlled Disagreement Finds Flatter Minima: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we present extensive numerical experiments on image classification using Wide ResNets \citep{zagoruyko2016wide} trained on CIFAR-10 and CIFAR-100 \cite{krizhevsky2009learning} under a variety of distributed setups.
+In this section, we present extensive numerical experiments on image classification using Wide ResNets \citep{zagoruyko2016wide} trained on CIFAR-10 and CIFAR-100 \citep{krizhevsky2009learning} under a variety of distributed setups.
 We follow the hyperparameter settings from the original papers and reproduce comparable baseline performance to ensure fair comparisons.
 All models are trained for 200 epochs.
 The global batch size is set to 128 for 8 workers and is linearly scaled with the number of workers; mixed-precision training is enabled by default.
-Following \citet{defazio2024road}\footnote{\url{https://github.com/facebookresearch/schedule_free}}, we perform a calibration pass over the training set before evaluation to correct mismatches in batch normalization running statistics across workers, yielding more reliable test performance.
-Additional training and evaluation details are deferred to Appendix~\ref{app:hyperparameter}.

-Each experiment is repeated three times with fixed random seeds.
-We report mean $\pm$ standard deviation, and shaded regions in plots indicate 95\% confidence intervals.
+Since the networks use batch normalization layers and the training was not explicitly done on the global average center, we perform a calibration pass over the training set before evaluation, following \cite{defazio2024road}\footnote{\url{https://github.com/facebookresearch/schedule_free}}, which yields more reliable test performance.
+We report mean $\pm$ standard deviation from 3 repeat runs, and shaded regions in the plots indicate 95\% confidence intervals.
+All experiments extend the decentralized training framework of \citet{wang2025promise},\footnote{\url{https://github.com/WangZesen/Decent-DP}}, which overlaps decentralized communication with computation to hide communication latency.
+Additional training and evaluation details can be found in Appendix~\ref{app:hyper-details}.

-Although not the primary focus of this work, Appendix~\ref{app:dadam-exp} reports additional experiments combining adaptive consensus with the Adam optimizer \cite{adam2014method} for Transformer models \cite{vaswani2017attention} on WMT-14 \cite{bojar2014findings} to illustrate the potential of the proposed mechanism for improving adaptive optimization.
+This work focuses on DSGD with adaptive consensus, where the base optimizer is SGD without preconditioning.
+Appendix~\ref{app:dadam-exp} reports additional experiments with Adam~\citep{kingma2014adam} as the base optimizer for Transformer models~\citep{vaswani2017attention} on WMT-14~\citep{bojar2014findings}, showing that adaptive consensus extends to preconditioned optimizers.